dfinity/candid/README.md

 * [didc](tools/didc): Candid CLI.
 Download [prebuilt binary](https://github.com/dfinity/candid/releases).
 * [ui](tools/ui): Candid UI canister.
 See deployed [canister](https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.ic0.app/) on the IC
 * [ic-repl](https://github.com/chenyan2002/ic-repl): A REPL environment to communicate with canisters using Candid
+* [Explain Candid](https://fxa77-fiaaa-aaaae-aaana-cai.raw.icp0.io/explain): An online tool that decodes and explains a given Candid message.
+(Thanks to Ben Lynn)
+* [Candid playground](https://sehgq-cqaaa-aaaap-ahc4q-cai.icp0.io/playground): A playground that generates UI dynamically as you type in the Candid definitions.
+(Thanks to B3Forge)

 ## Tests